TunnRL/TunnRL_TBM_maintenance/README.md

 - main branch
 - industry_advanced branch

-Industry_advanced __has the same RL-functionality__ and plots as the main_branch but has extended functionality and structure for reporting, config and Q&A, mainly with functionality from:
+Industry_advanced __has the same RL-functionality__ and plots as the main_branch but has extended functionality and structure for reporting, reproducability, config and quality control, mainly with functionality from:

 - Mlflow    - for tracking and visualization of all parameters and metrics of all training experiments
-- Hydra     - defines, structures and saves all configuration parameters
+- Hydra     - defines, structures and saves all configuration parameters for all experiments
 - Pydantic  - defines schemas and validations for quality checking config-inputs
-- Rich      - better visualisation of terminal output
+- Rich      - enhanced visualisation of terminal output
 - Pytest    - unity testing of code
+- Docker    - to run experiments in a reproducible way on a High Performance Computer (HPC)

-This repo implements more advanced programming techniques, and includes software principles such as testing, input-checks and code-formatting, all by facilitating easy runs of code using the terminal.
+__Industry_advanced__ implements more advanced programming techniques, and includes software principles such as testing, input-checks and code-formatting, all by facilitating easy runs of code using the terminal.

 Switch between the repos by choosing the branch at the top left or by clicking: https://github.com/TunnRL/TunnRL_TBM_maintenance/tree/industry_advanced.

 ## Directory structure

 The code framework depends on a certain folder structure.
 The main functionality is in the src folder.
 Here are mainly two types of files:

 - "<A, B, C, D>"_description - scripts to be run
 - XX_description - functionality provided to run scripts.
 The set up should be done in the following way:

 ```